Hämeen Härkätie

 The section of the road in Lieto is a road museum and therefore remains unpaved.
 The rock in the background is a site of an ancient hill fort, the Old Castle of Lieto.

-Hämeen Härkätie (Oxen Road of Tavastia) is an ancient road in Finland, connecting Turku in Finland Proper to Hämeenlinna in Tavastia Proper.
+Hämeen Härkätie (lit.
+'Oxen Road of Tavastia') is an ancient road in Finland, connecting Turku in Finland Proper to Hämeenlinna in Tavastia Proper.
 The 162 kilometers long road has been in use at the latest in the 9th century and in many parts it has been in use since.
 Today, Finnish national road 10 fulfills the same purpose as the connection between Turku and Hämeenlinna, but it follows the original route only near Turku.

 History

 The Oxen Road links two major Iron Age settlement areas in Finland, the valley of the Aurajoki river and the Lake Vanaja region of Häme.
 Vanaja region was one of the main areas in Finland in prehistoric times to acquire articles for export, such as furs and hides.
 The Aurajoki river valley was the region where these exports passed through to the Baltic sea.

 The road was a joint institution of several ancient parishes in Western Finland.
 The road passes through two ancient provinces, Lieto in Turku and ancient Vanaja in Häme which has probably required some kind of agreeing upon on the rights of transit.
 The road was also probably used to link other prehistorical provinces together.